 There also is potential for discontinuity between the AFDC and the TANF caseload figures.
 For example, under TANF there is no longer a separate "Unemployed Parent" (UP) program, as there was under AFDC.
 While a separate work participation rate is calculated for two-parent families, this population is not identical to the UP caseload under AFDC.
+Even in the TANF era, the population subject to the two-parent rate changed.
+Before the Deficit Reduction Act of 2005, families with two adult recipients were generally subject to the two-parent rate; after the Act, the focus was on families with two work-eligible individuals (effective FY 2007).
 It also is possible that a limited number of families will be considered recipients of TANF assistance, even if they do not receive a monthly cash benefit.
 The vast majority of families receiving "assistance" are, in fact, receiving cash payments.

 Another data issue concerns the treatment of families who receive cash and other forms of assistance under Separate State Programs (SSPs), funded by MOE dollars rather than federal TANF funds.
-Under TANF, some states use SSP programs to serve specific categories of families (e.g., two-parent families, families who have exhausted their time limits).
-From 1996-2005, such families were not subject to federal time limits.
-States did not have to include them in calculating of their work participation rates.
-As of October 2006, such families are included in the work participation rate calculation, but may still be excluded from the application of the federal time limits on receipt of assistance.
-Starting with the 2004 edition, this Indicators report adds recipients in SSPs into the caseload totals (the split between TANF and SSP caseloads is shown in Table TANF 3, nationally, and in Table TANF 15, by state).
+Under TANF, some states use SSP programs to serve specific categories of families (e.g., two-parent families, families because they were subject to a 90 percent work requirement, which many states considered unachievable, and families who have exhausted their time limits).
+From FY 1997 through FY 2006, such families were not subject to federal time limits, and states did not have to include them in calculating their work participation rates.
+As of October 2006, such families are included in the work participation rate calculation.
+Starting with the 2004 edition, this Indicators report adds recipients in SSPs into the caseload totals26 (the split between TANF and SSP caseloads is shown in Table TANF 3, nationally, and in Table TANF 15, by state).
 Native Americans served through state TANF and SSP programs are included in these caseload counts, but families served through TANF programs operated by Tribal governments are excluded.
 Expenditures for SSPs are shown in Table TANF 5.